clicknium/clicknium-docs/doc/developtools/vscode/locatormanagement.md

   ![edit folder](../../img/vscode-project-folder-menu.png)

-1. New Folder: reate a new folder under the selected store
+1. New Folder: create a new folder under the selected store
 2. Rename：rename the folder
 3. Delete: delete the folder